Reinforcement Learning

 Incremental MC Updates

-For non-stationary problems, use a fixed α (learning rate) instead of 1/N to give more weight to recent episodes.
+For non-stationary problems, use a fixed learning rate α instead of 1/N — this gives more weight to recent episodes and "forgets" old ones:

 MC Limitations